-- 5.1.1 The PT Provider's manufacturing quality management system shall meet the requirements of ISO/IEC 17043:2010 for the design, production, testing and distribution of PT samples and the evaluation of PT results.
-Guide 34:2009(E) General requirements for the competence of reference material producers - 5.1.2 The testing facilities used to support the verification, homogeneity and stability testing required in this Standard shall meet the requirements of ISO/IEC 17025:20092005(E) General Requirements for the Competency of Testing and Calibration Laboratories. - 5.1.3 If the PT Provider holds specific accreditations related to any of the requirements in Sections 5.1.1 through 5.1.2, this shall not limit the PTPA's ability to assess and make determinations related to the PT Provider's conformance to these requirements. - 5.1.4 Providers The PT Provider shall maintain all records related to each PT study for a minimum of five (5) years after the close of the PT study.
+- 5.1.1 The PT Provider's quality management system shall meet the requirements of ISO/IEC 17043:2010 for the design, production, testing and distribution of PT samples and the evaluation of PT results. - 5.1.2 The testing facilities used to support the verification, homogeneity and stability testing required in this Standard shall meet the requirements of ISO/IEC 17025:2005(E) General Requirements for the Competency of Testing and Calibration Laboratories. - 5.1.3 If the PT Provider holds specific accreditations related to any of the requirements in Sections 5.1.1 through 5.1.2, this shall not limit the PTPA's ability to assess and make determinations related to the PT Provider's conformance to these requirements. - 5.1.4 The PT Provider shall maintain all records related to each PT study for a minimum of five (5) years after the close of the PT study.